Safe-DEED/PSA/README.md

 This javascript library was developed for building arbitrary PSA applications.

+### Compatibility

+The library supports both CommonJS and ES Modules.

 ### Installation instructions

-To install the lib one just needs to execute `$ npm install psa-lib` in the project root.
+To install the library one just needs to execute

+`$ npm install psa-lib`

+in the project root.
+Import the library with

+`var PSA = require('psa-lib');`

+or

+`import PSA from 'psa-lib';`

+for CommonJS or ES Modules syntax, respectively.

 ### Usage